marmelab/react-admin/docs/ReferenceField.md

 ## `sortBy`

-By default, when used in a `<Datagrid>`, and when the user clicks on the column header of a `<ReferenceField>`, react-admins sorts the list by the field `source`.
+By default, when used in a `<Datagrid>`, and when the user clicks on the column header of a `<ReferenceField>`, react-admin sorts the list by the field `source`.
 To specify another field name to sort by, set the `sortBy` prop.

 ```jsx
 <ReferenceField source="user_id" reference="users" sortBy="user.name">